Loop Corrections in Bispectrum in USR Inflation with PBHs Formation: The Setup

 With the above mode functions at hands, we are ready to calculate the one-loop corrections in bispectrum.
 To clarify the notation, the momentum for the CMB modes are denoted by ${\bf p}_1$, ${\bf p}_2$ and $\bfp_3$ while the momentum for the small scale modes which run in the loop are denoted by ${\bf q}$.
 We have the vast hierarchy $p_i \ll q$.
 Since we consider the loop corrections from the amplified modes which leave the horizon during the USR phase, we cut the loop integrals in the intervals $ q_s \leq q < q_e $ in which $q_s = -\frac{1}{\tau_s}$ and $q_e= - \frac{1}{\tau_e}$.
 In addition, the duration of the USR phase $\Delta N\equiv N(\tau_e) - N(\tau_s)$ is related to $q_s$ and $q_e$ via

 To generate PBHs formation with the desired properties, one typically requires $\Delta N \sim 2-3$.

 Before closing this review about our setup, there is an important comment in order.
 In our setup, we consider an instant transition at $\tau=\tau_e$ to the final SR phase.
 On the other hand, the mode functions may evolve after the transition until it reaches its attractor value.
 This is controlled by the sharpness parameter $h$.
 For example, for an instant sharp transition with $h =-6$ as studied in \cite{Kristiano:2022maq, Kristiano:2023scm}, the final value of $\calR$ at the end of inflation is by a factor of $1/4$ smaller than its value at the end of USR.
 This is because the mode function keeps evolving until it reaches its attractor value.
 On the other hand, for an extreme sharp transition with $h \rightarrow -\infty$, the mode function freezes immediately after the USR phase.
 This is the limit which was studied in \cite{Namjoo:2012aa} yielding to $f_{NL}=\frac{5}{2}$.
 However, as shown in \cite{Cai:2018dkf}, for mild transition with $|h| \ll 1$, most of non-Gaussianity is washed out during the subsequent evolution of USR phase.

-With the above discussions in mind, we should distinguish between the instant transition and sharp transition.
+With the above discussions in mind, we should distinguish between the instant transition and the sharp transition.
+In our analysis above, we have assumed an instant transition but with different values of the sharpness parameter $h$.
 In particular, one can also relax the assumption of an instant transition and assume the transition may not happen instantly at $\tau= \tau_e$ \cite{Franciolini:2023lgy, Davies:2023hhn}.
+In this case, the outgoing mode function will be more complicated than what is obtained in Eq. (\ref{R3-mode}).
 This will bring more complexities in theoretical analysis which is beyond the scope of our current work.